shanoukhavi/Cdproject/README.md

 ## Overview

 This project develops a simple compiler using an LALR parser for a custom mini-language.
-The language supports various data types, control structures, and allows basic operations.
+The language supports various data types, control structures, and allows basic operations

 ## Features